osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ### `MsgFungifyChargedPositions`

-This message allows fungifying the fully charged unlocked positions belonging to the same owner.
+This message allows fungifying the fully charged unlocked positions belonging to the same owner and located in the same tick range.
 MsgFungifyChargedPosition takes in a list of positionIds and combines them into a single position.
 It validates that all positions belong to the same owner, are in the same ticks and are fully charged.
 Fails if not.
 Otherwise, it creates a completely new position P. P's liquidity equals to the sum of all